Categories

 The map functions the same as prior years.
 Click on a color county or city (C&IC) for its name and 3-letter designator.
 Click on a colored circle (green, yellow, orange, red) to zoom and expand a closely grouped set of APRS stations to reveal their individual callsigns.
 Use the buttons on the left of the map to focus on a certain area of Virginia (N, SE, C, SW).

-For mobiles or smartphone users looking for just the VaQP tracker station data, check out the VaQP Mini Tracker URL here:
+For mobiles or smartphone users looking for just the VaQP tracker textual station data, check out the VaQP Mini Tracker URL here:

 https://k1ra.us/vaqp-aprs-mini/

-Stations using an Android phone, grab APRSDroid, free and tested from https://aprsdroid.org/download/ or Play Store (for pay).
+In motion station wishing to participate and using an Android phone, grab APRSDroid, free and tested from https://aprsdroid.org/download/ or Play Store (for pay).
 Any other APRS-IS compatible Android apps should work too.

 iPhone users must purchase the APRS TX IOS app, which seems to be the least expensive app and supports APRS-IS.
 NOTE APRS.FI app does NOT work directly with the APRS-IS network so it will not work with my VaQP APRS Tracker system.

-App users be sure to get your APRS pass code at https://apps.magicbug.co.uk/passcode/ by entering just your call sign and retrieving the 4-5 digit code.
+ALL app users be sure to get your APRS pass code at https://apps.magicbug.co.uk/passcode/ by entering just your call sign and retrieving the 4-5 digit code.
 Enter the code into the smart phone APRS app so your location is sent through the APRS-IS network for my server to detect and plot your location.

 Email any comments, questions or suggestions to k1ra@k1ra.us